 Lifestyle diseases refer to diseases that are caused mainly due to the unhealthy behavior and choices people make in their life hence these diseases are termed as “LIFESTYLE DISEASES”.
 They are associated with the way a person or group of people live.
 The onset of lifestyle diseases is insidious, they take years to develop, and once encountered do not lend themselves easily to cure.
-But good news with it is that these are diseases that potentially can be prevented by changes in diet, environment, and lifestyle.
+But good news with it is that these are diseases that potentially can be prevented with Preventive Health Screening and treated by changes in diet, environment, and lifestyle.

 Heart disease is the number one killer both worldwide and in India accounting for approximately over 25% or over 3 million cardiovascular deaths in the age group of 25- 70 years in India in 2014.
 Cardiovascular disease is more prevalent in urban areas , but incidence in rural areas is also increasing.
 Prevalence of coronary artery disease in India is approximately 12% in urban and 7% in rural areas.
 At present India has the highest number of heart patients in the world with the total number exceeding 10 crore and the numbers are steadily increasing